Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+Max Strus and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.

-If you'd like to make predictions on Strus' performance, we look at his available prop bets, using stats and trends, below.
+In this article, we look at Strus' available prop bets, providing stats to help you figure out the best wagers to make.

 Max Strus Prop Bets vs. the Knicks